cloudposse/terraform-aws-components/modules/aws-teams/README.md

 This allows you to assign each user to a single "team" (implemented as an IAM role) in the `identity` account, which they access via a single authentication (login), which then allows them to access a set of roles in a set of accounts.

-This component is responsible for provisioning team roles the centralized identity account.
+This component is responsible for provisioning team roles in the centralized identity account.
 This is expected to be used alongside [the `aws-team-roles` component](../aws-team-roles) which provisions the roles in the spoke accounts and configures their privileges and which teams can access them.